 Why can't these lithium-ion batteries stand the heat?
 Have a look at this article on "battery thermal modeling and testing" from U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE).

 Image credited by EERE

-The picture above shows that battery life is significantly affected by both geographic location (different temperatures) as well as thermal management.
-According to the Pike Research's discovery, lithium-ion batteries perform optimally, and will last longer, if they are kept between -10°C and +30°C.
+The picture above shows that battery life is significantly affected by geographic location (different temperatures) and thermal management.
+According to the Pike Research's discovery, lithium-ion batteries perform optimally and last longer if they are kept between -10°C and +30°C.

-Check the price for cable and wireless charger on Amazon, you will find that most of the cables are less than $10 while usually, a wireless charger costs $20 more or less.
+Check the price for cables and wireless chargers on Amazon, and you will find that most of the cables are less than $10 while usually, a wireless charger costs $20 more or less.
 That's quite a big difference.

 The Bottom Line

-When you are going somewhere, just take MagEZ Mount Qi: a magnetic car mount, which allows you to charge your phone wirelessly.
+When you go somewhere, just take MagEZ Mount Qi, a magnetic car mount, which allows you to charge your phone wirelessly.
 Use it with the PITAKA MagEZ Case, which has metal plates inside to attach your phone on the MagEZ Mount Qi reliably.
 With these two gadgets, you can be free to charge your phone hands-free while driving.